 Up to 15% of people carry the bacteria that cause meningococcal disease in their nose and throat without being sick.
 In some people, for reasons we don’t fully understand, these bacteria sometimes go on to cause disease, spreading through the bloodstream (causing blood poisoning) or to the brain (causing meningitis).

 How common is it?

-Between 2007 and 2014, there have been between 43 and 132 cases of, and between 3 and 13 deaths from meningococcal disease each year in New Zealand, with an overall downward trend.
+Between 2013 and 2017, there have been between 26 and 70 cases of, and between 2 and 9 deaths from meningococcal disease each year in New Zealand, with an overall upward trend since 2014.
 The disease is more common in winter and spring.

 Surveillance reports can be found on the ESR website (please refer to the sections on meningococcal disease reports and annual surveillance summary).

 You’re better to be safe than sorry: video

 Mark and Lisa Gallagher’s daughter Letitia died of meningococcal disease in 2012.
 Since then, they’ve been working to raise awareness about the disease and the vaccines available that protect against it.
 Read more

 ‘In the space of 5 hours she’d gone from a headache and fever, to nothing they could do.’